kubernetes-sigs/cluster-api/CONTRIBUTING.md

 ## Breaking Changes

-Breaking changes are generally allowed in the `master` branch, as this is the branch used to develop the next minor release of Cluster API.
+Breaking changes are generally allowed in the `main` branch, as this is the branch used to develop the next minor release of Cluster API.

-There may be times, however, when `master` is closed for breaking changes.
+There may be times, however, when `main` is closed for breaking changes.
 This is likely to happen as we near the release of a new minor version.

 Breaking changes are not allowed in release branches, as these represent minor versions that have already been released.